syl987/heimruf-deck-builder/README.md

 ## Build

-Run `ng build` / `npm run build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-The `--prod` / `--configuration=production` flag is not required for a production build anymore as it is now default.

 ## Further help